romangarcia/fixturate/README.md

  - In the fixture file, you declare different scenarios, and for each scenario you declare model properties
  - Properties names use the JavaBean convention, and should be valid Java identifiers
  - To inject a Constructor, declare properties using the same order they are declared in the constructor
- - Literal properties can be String (using '"' quote character), Long, Double or Boolean
+ - Literal properties can be String (using '"' quote character), Long, Double, Boolean or Enums
     - aStringProperty = "This is a valid String, always with quotes"
     - aLongProperty = 360
     - aDoubleProperty = 3.14
     - aBooleanProperty = true
+    - anEnumProperty = NANOSECONDS
+ - Enum container type is inferred from type to be injected
  - References to other model fixtures are declared using a special syntax: '$[scenario]'
     - aUserRefProperty = $[user with valid credentials]
  - Lists / Sets are declared using a comma separator between values